de9uch1/semsis/semsis/cli/README.rst

 If you input the query text interactively, I recommend to use `rlwrap <https://github.com/hanslub42/rlwrap>`_.

 :code:`--input` option reads the query text from a file instead of the standard input.
-If you use this option, I recommend to increase :code:`--buffer-size`.
+If you use this option, I recommend to increase :code:`--buffer-size` to speed up.